marcbenosa/fadboilerplate/README.md

 - Update and streamline renameall.py
 - Add variables to wp_init.sh
 - Add ability to install pro plugins hosted by FA to wp_init.sh
+- Look into using transients to store menu results, mentioned in the readme here: (https://github.com/wp-bootstrap/wp-bootstrap-navwalker)

 ---